fmarino-ipzs/eid-it-wallet-docs/docs/en/issuer-solution.rst

    - Provide the Authentic Source with cryptographic evidence of User authentication, when required by the Authentic Source.

 .. note::
-   In case of public Authentic Sources, a Credential Issuer MUST use PDND ccording to the rules defined in Section :ref:`e-Service PDND <e-service-pdnd>` and in Section :ref:`Status Update by Authentic Sources <Status Update by Authentic Sources>`.
+   In case of public Authentic Sources, a Credential Issuer MUST use PDND according to the rules defined in Section :ref:`e-Service PDND <e-service-pdnd>` and in Section :ref:`Status Update by Authentic Sources <Status Update by Authentic Sources>`.
 See also Section :ref:`Authentic Source Catalogue <authentic_source_catalogue>` for additional details.

 Credential Lifecycle Management
 -------------------------------

 This trust-related component MUST handle the entire lifecycle of issued Digital Credentials, including:

-   - Credential Status Management: Maintaining and updating the validity status of Digital Credentials
+   - **Credential Status Management**: Maintaining and updating the validity status of Digital Credentials
-   - Revocation Processes: Implementing mechanisms for revoking or suspend Digital Credentials when necessary, according to Section :ref:`Digital Credential Lifecycle`.
+   - **Revocation Processes**: Implementing mechanisms to revoke or suspend Digital Credentials when necessary, according to Section :ref:`Digital Credential Lifecycle`.
-   - Renewal Workflows: Managing the renewal of Digital Credentials according to the mechanisms defined in Section :ref:`pid_eaa_issuance.rst`.
+   - **Renewal Workflows**: Managing the renewal of Digital Credentials according to the mechanisms defined in Section :ref:`pid_eaa_issuance.rst`.

 Trust & Security Component
 --------------------------